 I was about 11 years old when I realized my dad didn’t love me.
 I remember praying and telling God, “You need to be my Father.
 You need to be my dad.
 If I don’t have a dad, I’m going to have a lot of problems when I turn into a teenager.”

 I still had a lot of problems when I “turned into a teenager.”
 In fact, I wrestled with my past and with God until I was well into my twenties.
 I talked to pastors, therapists, friends, and family.
-Nothing seemed to heal my brokenness.
+Nothing seemed to heal the brokenness I felt over being fatherless.
 I’d feel better for a little while, but then all the pain would come flooding back.
 It was difficult to go to church because the sermons reminded me of all the promises of peace and love in the Bible that I didn’t see coming true in my life.

 The holidays were especially rough.
 It was hard not to be angry about this gaping void in my life.
 It was hard not to imagine how things would have been if my dad were a loving and good person.
 It was hard not to replay in my mind over and over how I wished things could have been, but weren’t.